good-loop/doc/pages/policy/access-control-policy.md

 Control: By Dropbox folder permissions.

-Acceptable use: Account manager data is to be used for serving specific SoDash clients.
+Acceptable use: Account manager data is to be used for serving specific Good-Loop clients.